jpgannon/EDS-2025-Quilt/README.md

 - Real-Time Preview:
     - View a dynamic rendering of your quilt pattern as you make selections.
 Instantly see how different datasets, date ranges, and styles affect the final design.
 ## How Does Our App Work?
+The app is built in R using the Shiny framework and processes environmental data to create a visual quilt representation.
+Behind the scenes, the app uses tidyverse functions for data manipulation, lubridate for handling dates, and ggplot2 to generate both preview and final quilt plots.

+Data Selection & Filtering:
+When the app starts, it loads several pre-processed datasets from the Hubbard Brook Data Catalog.
+Alternatively, users can upload their own .csv file, which must contain a Date column and a Value column.

+Date Range Selection:
+A dynamic date slider is rendered using the min and max dates from the selected dataset.
+Users adjust this to define which time period will be visualized in the quilt.
+A filteredData() reactive expression applies this filter in real time.

+Binning Logic Based on Quilt Size and Layout:
+Once the date range and quilt size are defined, the app calculates how many “squares” (tiles) are needed for the quilt.
+The data is then grouped into that many time bins using cut() for the chronological layout or ntile() within each year for the "one year per row" option:

+Color Assignment and Quilting:
+Based on user-selected color palette and number of bins (4 or 8), the app uses colorRampPalette() to create color gradients.
+Data bins are assigned to color categories using quantile() breaks.
+A quilt preview is rendered as a tiled ggplot, where each tile's fill color reflects the binned data value:

+The app creates:

+A time-series plot of the raw data (dataPreview)

+A quilt plot (quiltPlot) using geom_tile()

+A fabric yardage table (fabricTable) that calculates square footage per color, converts to yards, and matches hex codes to data ranges

+Download & Sharing:
+Users can export their quilt as a PDF and save the hex codes as a CSV.
+There are also sharing links to external websites and a built-in share button for social media.

+In short, our app turns a filtered slice of time-series data into a structured grid, maps those values to a color ramp, and renders a quilt preview that bridges scientific insight with artistic expression.
+The design is modular and extensible, making it easy to add new datasets, color schemes, or layout logic.
 ## How to Run Our App Locally/Install Packages Needed

 ## Known Issues